Stalled Integrations

 The Steering Committee's responsibility is to oversee progress, make significant decisions (when asked by the IMO), and hold the IMO and workstreams accountable for delivery of the integration.

-If the Steering Committee is meeting infrequently, it could be that there is little progress being made, and they see the meeting as not being a good use of their valuable time.
+If the Steering Committee is meeting infrequently, it could be that they think that the slow progress being made doesn’t warrant their valuable time.

 Doing multiple acquisitions, and treating them as one integration

-Although it may seem practical to integrate all acquisitions at the same time in the same way, the initiative is heading for failure.
+Although it may seem practical to integrate all acquisitions at the same time in the same way, the initiative is heading for problems.
 Each business was acquired for a specific reason, having unique products, operations, cultures and technologies.
-These must be treated separately - but it can be integrated by the same team(s)
+These must be treated separately - but they can be integrated by the same IMO and workstreams.

 Deadlines missed, but projects still happening

-If deadlines are missed but there is still progress, the integration schedule is in trouble, but has not failed at this point
+If deadlines are missed but there is still progress, the integration schedule is in trouble, but has not stopped at this point.
+It is in danger of stalling.

 Successful acquirers understand that each acquisition presents its own set of challenges and opportunities, and treat each one uniquely.
 The strategic goals, market conditions, and organizational cultures involved can vary significantly from one acquisition to another.
 To be successful, acquirers must review and plan around the specific Deal Theses of acquisition, and tailor their approach to sustain and deliver the value of the acquisition.